Ferdinand Geoffrey Larminie

-Biography
+Early life and education

 After secondary education at St Andrew's College, Dublin, F. Geoffrey Larminie matriculated at Trinity College Dublin.
 There he graduated with a double first in geology and zoology in 1954 and gained his MA in 1972.
 He was from 1954 to 1956 an assistant lecturer in geology at the University of Glasgow and from 1956 to 1960 a lecturer at the University of Sydney.

+Business career

 In 1960 he joined the Exploration Department of the British Petroleum Company.
 From 1960 to 1966 he worked as an exploration geologist in the UK, Greece, Alaska, and Kuwait.
 In Greece and Alaska he did a great amount of fieldwork.
 In 1964 he led the expedition to the Sadlerochit sandstone formation in the Sadlerochit Mountains of Alaska's Brooks Range.
 The expedition exposed the existence of oil reservoirs in Triassic strata.
 He was sent in 1966 to Libya as a senior geologist.

 In 1967 Geoffrey Larminie was posted to Alaska.
 He played an essential role in the history of the British Petroleum Company related to the discovery in 1968 of the Prudhoe Bay Oil Field.
 He was appointed Area Manager in Alaska and dealt excellently with the various government authorities and agencies regulating the development of the oil field.
 For his achievements, the British government in 1971 appointed him Officer of the British Empire (OBE).
 In a 1969 conference at the University of Alaska Anchorage, Larminie and other oilmen argued against Robert Engler's criticisms of the oil industry.